tomuxmon/bevy_roguelike/README.md

 ```

-Wow that is a lot of characters to type in 😃.
-For breviety purposes most of the formulas are just placeholders always returning `1.`.
-In your own project you are probably better off using something like [bevy_asset_ron](https://github.com/IyesGames/bevy_asset_ron) and define your actor capabilities in your asset files.
+Wow, that is a lot of characters to type in 😃.
+For brevity purposes, most of the formulas are just placeholders always returning `1.`.
+In your project, you are probably better off using something like [bevy_asset_ron](https://github.com/IyesGames/bevy_asset_ron) and defining your actor capabilities in your asset files.
 Check out [actor_template.rs](bevy_roguelike_plugin/src/resources/actor_template.rs) and [actor bundle](bevy_roguelike_plugin/src/components/actor/mod.rs) for example.
 This crate is decoupled from other crates like inventory.
 That means that you will have to manually take care of some stuff.

-- Fill `StatsComputed` in your code in order for combat system to work (example system [stats_recompute](bevy_roguelike_plugin/src/systems/actor_stats.rs)).
+- Fill `StatsComputed` in your code for the combat system to work (example system [stats_recompute](bevy_roguelike_plugin/src/systems/actor_stats.rs)).
 - Handle `ActionCompletedEvent` events (example system [action_completed](bevy_roguelike_plugin/src/systems/turns.rs)).
 - Handle `DeathEvent` events (example system [death_read](bevy_roguelike_plugin/src/systems/action.rs)).

-For formulas I could probably create a parser with [Nom](https://github.com/Geal/nom) or just use expressions from something like [rhai](https://crates.io/crates/rhai).
+For formulas, I could probably create a parser with [Nom](https://github.com/Geal/nom) or just use expressions from something like [rhai](https://crates.io/crates/rhai).
 But maybe later™.
-For now it sattisfies the needs of the main game plugin.
-Any suyggestions are welcome.
+For now, it satisfies the needs of the main game plugin.
+Any suggestions are welcome.

 ### map generator

 This crate is a direct result of reading the [Hands-on Rust](https://pragprog.com/titles/hwrust/hands-on-rust/) book.
 Many thanks to Herbert Wolverson, author of the book!
-Since the underlying algorithms and structures are independant, there is no need to depend on bevy.
-The most interesting part of it is the drunkard map generator (`DrunkardGenerator`). the algorithm is so simple and the results are mostly satisfying. `ConwayLifeGenerator` also produces interesting results but it happens most of the time that unreachable regions are present in the map. no pathfinding algorithms were used so far and there is no way to validate the generated map.
-This crate is still in a TODO phase but was sufficient to test and develop bevy game systems.
+Since the underlying algorithms and structures are independent, there is no need to depend on bevy.
+The most interesting part of it is the drunkard map generator (`DrunkardGenerator`). the algorithm is so simple and the results are mostly satisfying. `ConwayLifeGenerator` also produces interesting results but it happens most of the time that unreachable regions are present on the map. no pathfinding algorithms were used so far and there is no way to validate the generated map.
+This crate is still in a TODO phase but was sufficient to test and develop Bevy game systems.
 Yet again if you know better alternatives please give it a shout.

 ### vec walk dir

-They say you can not [load asset folder on the web](https://github.com/bevyengine/bevy/issues/2916).
+They say you can not [load the asset folder on the web](https://github.com/bevyengine/bevy/issues/2916).
 Yes it is true.
 But yet again, we know asset folder structure at compile time.
 A dirty macro workaround to the rescue.
 It is not a good idea to rely on reading folder structure in a macro.
 But I wanted to write my first macro.

 ```rust
 #[cfg(target_arch = "wasm32")]